Students enroll in either January or July and begin with the required introductory

 Instead of surveying a collection of general topics, each seminar explores a single topic from different angles, thereby modeling the interdisciplinary approach that students will bring to their own studies.
 Past seminars have examined topics ranging from weddings (through literature, sociology, and visual art), to constitutional theory (through political science, history, and linguistics), to human landscapes (through geology, history, and philosophy).
 In so doing, the seminar challenges students to draw connections between the focus of their own course of study and the seminar’s topic—to do the kind of thinking-by-analogy that the Master’s program values so highly.

-During the seminar, each student meets with his or her academic and MALS advisors to develop the plan of study that clarifies the theme organizing the student’s curriculum and maps out the courses the student will take.
+During the seminar, each student meets with his or her faculty advisor to develop the plan of study that clarifies the theme organizing the student’s curriculum and maps out the courses the student will take.

 After completing the on-campus introductory seminar, students continue their programs of study without being in residence at Skidmore, through various modes of study.